wwwwwwari/debian-setup-scripts/Setup.md

 Connect LAN cable to your computer

 `sudo nano /etc/apt/sources.list` to use mirror.applebred.net.
-Ensure nonfree is included
+Ensure contrib, non-free and non-free-firmware are included

 `sudo ip a` to get the wired and wireless interfaces - will assume eth0 and wlan0 below